Heavy hadron molecules in effective field theory: the emergence of exotic nuclear landscapes: A formal equivalence between nucleons and heavy mesons

 Nucleons are spin-$1/2$ non-relativistic fields.
 The contact-range Lagrangian can be written as

 which is formally identical to the corresponding Lagrangian for the S-wave heavy mesons and doubly heavy baryons, see Eq.~(\ref{eq:4L-contact}), after the exchanges

 where for simplicity we have ignored isospin and the statistics of the hadrons involved~\footnote{ Actually, this can be easily taken into account by writing the contact-range Lagrangian with projectors, i.e. $\mathcal{L} = \sum_\alpha C_\alpha (N^T P_{\alpha} N)^{\dagger} (N^T P_{\alpha} N)$, with $\alpha$ the spin-isospin channel we are considering and $P_{\alpha}$ a suitable projector (plus a similar expression for the light-quark subfield).
 For the two-nucleon case, which are fermions, we end up with two S-wave coupling, while for the two heavy-hadron case, which can be either fermions ($\Xi_{QQ}$, $\Xi_{QQ}^*$) or bosons ($P$, $P^*$), we end up with four S-wave couplings. }.
 This is not surprising if we take into account that in both cases we have a spin-$\frac{1}{2}$, isospin-$\frac{1}{2}$ non-relativistic field, where the only formal difference is that nucleons belong to the $8$ representation of SU(3)-flavor, while the S-wave heavy hadrons belong to the $3$ representation.
 This last detail only manifest if we consider systems with strangeness.
+Notice that the substitution rule for the couplings is expected to work at the formal level, where the specific numerical values can be different to each other.
+We do not offer though a direct comparison of these values, the reason being that they depend on the regularization scheme and the cutoff chosen.
+But we can advance that while for the two nucleon system the contact-range couplings are relatively strong in both the spin-singlet and -triplet configurations, phenomenological considerations suggest that in the two doubly-charmed baryon system only the spin-triplet configuration will be strongly attractive, see Sect.~\ref{sec:charm-triplet}.

 This equivalence is not limited to the contact-range interactions, but extends to the pion interactions.
 If we consider vertices involving one pion field and two hadron fields, we have

 with $a$ an isospin index and where we have used the normalization $f_{\pi} \simeq 132\,{\rm MeV}$.
 This implies that the one pion potential will be identical in both systems modulo the new substitution rule